LSSTDESC/firecrown/docs/sacc_usage.rst

 Canonical Ordering in Firecrown
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-SACC additionally enforces a **canonical ordering** of measurement types:
+SACC proposes a **canonical ordering** of measurement types that determines the order in
+which tracers should appear in a measurement.
+This ordering is essential for unambiguous
+interpretation of data type strings:

     **CMB < Clusters < Galaxies**

-This ordering applies when combining measurements across multiple types.
+This ordering applies when combining measurements across different measurement type categories.
 For example:

 - CMB convergence measurements always come before cluster measurements
 - Cluster measurements always come before galaxy measurements
-- Within each category, measurements are ordered by tracer name
+- When two tracers have types from the same category, they are ordered according to the
+  internal enum ordering within that category

-This canonical ordering ensures deterministic ordering regardless of how measurements
+**Why Canonical Ordering Matters**: The canonical ordering enables deterministic construction
-are specified in the SACC file.
+of data type strings.
+For example, if you have one CMB tracer and one galaxy tracer, the only
+valid data type string is ``cmbGalaxy_convergenceDensity_cl`` (CMB first), not
+``galaxyCMB_densityConvergence_cl``.
+Moreover, since the measurement type order in the data
+type string must match the tracer order (see convention examples above), the tracers must be
+ordered such that the first tracer's type comes before the second tracer's type in the
+canonical ordering.

 **Internal Enum Ordering**: Within each measurement type category (CMB, Clusters, Galaxies),
 the measurement types are also ordered canonically.
 For example, within ``Galaxies``:

-    **Galaxies.SHEAR_E < Galaxies.COUNTS**
+    **Galaxies.SHEAR_E < Galaxies.SHEAR_T < ... < Galaxies.COUNTS**

+This means:

-This means that when determining tracer order for cross-measurements (e.g., shear
+- When determining tracer order for cross-measurements (e.g., shear cross-correlation with counts),
-cross-correlation with counts), shear measurements always come before count measurements.
+  shear measurements always come before count measurements
-Similarly, CMB and cluster measurement types are ordered internally according to their
+- CMB and cluster measurement types are ordered internally according to their positions in
-relative positions in their respective enums.
-This internal ordering is applied
+  their respective enums
-automatically by Firecrown to ensure consistency.
+- Firecrown applies this internal ordering automatically to ensure consistency

+**Firecrown's Ordering Support**: Firecrown provides utilities to help you determine the correct
+tracer order based on the canonical ordering.
+When creating or fixing SACC files, you can use
+Firecrown's ordering functions to automatically compute the correct order of tracers for a
+given pair of measurement types.

 Understanding Measurement Types
 -------------------------------